-The compliance officer shall provide the complainant and/or his/her representative with the opportunity to present the information contained in the complaint to the compliance officer and shall notify the complainant and/or his/her representative of the opportunity to present the compliance officer with any evidence, or information leading to evidence, to support the allegations in the complaint.
+Within one business day of initiating the investigation, the compliance officer shall provide the complainant and/or his/her representative with the opportunity to present the information contained in the complaint to the compliance officer and shall notify the complainant and/or his/her representative of the opportunity to present the compliance officer with any evidence, or information leading to evidence, to support the allegations in the complaint.
 Such evidence or information may be presented at any time during the investigation.

-In conducting the investigation, the compliance officer shall collect all available documents and review all records, notes or statements related to the complaint, including any additional evidence or information received from the parties during the course of the investigation.
-He/she shall individually interview all available witnesses with information pertinent to the complaint, and may visit any reasonably accessible location where the relevant actions are alleged to have taken place.
+In conducting the investigation, the compliance officer shall collect all available documents and review all available records, notes or statements related to the complaint, including any additional evidence or information received from the parties during the course of the investigation.
+The compliance officer shall individually interview all available witnesses with information pertinent to the complaint and may visit any reasonably accessible location where the relevant actions are alleged to have taken place.
 At appropriate intervals the compliance officer shall inform both parties of the status of the investigation.